grafana/metrictank/metric_tank/README.md

   we should redo them at some point.

 * we don't have a list of all keys inside the tsdb. consequences: you can't get lists/search/autocomplete and for non-existant keys we still query cassandra

+## index design

+metric definitions are currently stored in ES as well as internally (other options can come later).
+ES is the failsafe option used by graphite-raintank.py and such.
+The index is used internally for the graphite-api and is experimental.
+It's powered by a radix tree and trigram index.

+note that any given metric may appear multiple times, under different organisations

+definition id's are unique across the entire system and can be computed, so don't require coordination across distributed nodes.

+there can be multiple definitions for each metric, if the interval changes for example currently those all just stored individually in the radix tree and trigram index, which is a bit redundant in the future, we might just index the metric names and then have a separate structure to resolve a name to its multiple metricdefs, which could be cheaper.